 - To shape the gujiya you can use any of the methods described below:

-- Place 1-2 teaspoon of filling in the center of the each disc.
+- Place 1-2 teaspoons of filling in the center of each disc.

-- Now, gently lift one side of the disc, and place it over the other half, to foam a half moon shape.
+- Now, gently lift one side of the disc, and place it over the other half, to form a half-moon shape.

 - Gently, press the edges to seal them.
 You can use a fork to give it a nice pattern.

-- Place the shaped gujiya on to a baking sheet, and cover it with a clean kitchen towel, while you finish shaping rest of the gujiya.
+- Place the shaped gujiya onto a baking sheet, and cover it with a clean kitchen towel, while you finish shaping the rest of the gujiya.

-- Place the disc on to gujiya mold, add 1-2 teaspoons of the filling.
+- Place the disc onto to gujiya mold, and add 1-2 teaspoons of the filling.

 - Apply some water around the edges of the dough.

-- Place the shaped gujiya on to a baking sheet, and cover it with a clean kitchen towel, while you finish shaping rest of the gujiya.
+- Place the shaped gujiya onto a baking sheet, and cover it with a clean kitchen towel, while you finish shaping the rest of the gujiya.

 - Using a pastry brush apply some melted ghee or oil on all the gujiya.

-- Bake the gujiya for 25-30 minutes, turn them half way through, apply melted ghee on the gujiya and continue to bake until the outer crust is nice and light brown in color.Note: Different oven temperature settings work differently, please keep an eye on these as they can get burnt quickly.
+- Bake the gujiya for 25-30 minutes, turn them halfway through, apply melted ghee on the gujiya, and continue to bake until the outer crust is nice and light brown.Note: Different oven temperature settings work differently, please keep an eye on these as they can get burnt quickly.
 It took me around 26 minutes of cooking time.

 - IMPORTANT: Completely UNPLUG the Instant Pot unit, before proceeding with this recipe.

-- Place the trivet (that comes with crispliinside the inner pot of Instant Pot.
+- Place the trivet (that comes with air fryer lid inside the inner pot of Instant Pot.

 - Place the crispy basket on top of the trivet.

-- Now place the mealthy crisplid on top of the inner pot.
-Plug the crisplid and lower the handle.
+- Now place the air fryer lid on top of the inner pot.
+Plug the air fryer lid and lower the handle.

-- Air fry the gujiya at 350 degree Fahrenheit for 25-30 minutes, turn them half way through, apply melted ghee on the gujiya and continue to air fry until the outer crust is nice and light brown in color.
+- Air fry the gujiya at 350 degrees Fahrenheit for 25-30 minutes, turn them halfway through, apply melted ghee on the gujiya, and continue to air fry until the outer crust is nice and light brown.

 Notes